 How to ARC<\/h2>\n\n\n\n

 To ARC train, pick a climb well below your max.
-This exercise is best completed on an Autobelay, but you can also perform it on a boulder problem.
+This exercise is best completed on an Autobelay, but you can also perform it on a boulder problem or with a good friend to belay you.
 Just make sure to perform this exercise when there aren\u2019t many people at the gym because it can take a little while.
-Start by climbing your chosen route up, then downclimb it, and finally climb back up.
+Start by climbing your chosen route up, downclimb it, then climb back up, and so on.
 Work up to staying on the wall for thirty minutes!
 After this set, rest for thirty minutes and repeat it once.<\/p>\n\n\n\n

 Depending on your aerobic capacity, you can lower the amount of time you spend on the wall.
 The idea of ARCing is to generate a light but manageable forearm pump you can maintain for the entire climb.<\/p>\n\n\n\n